Ash Williams

 Ashley Joanna "Ash" Williams is a fictional character and the protagonist of the Evil Dead franchise.
-Created by Sam Raimi, he is portrayed by Bruce Campbell and is the only character to appear in each entry of the series, including a post-credits cameo in the 2013 film and an audio cameo in the 2023 film.
+Created by Sam Raimi, he is portrayed by Bruce Campbell.
 Throughout the series, Ash faces off against "Deadites", creatures possessed by the ancient evil of the Kandarian Demon.
-Ash, since his debut, has been considered a cultural icon and an iconic horror hero.
+Ash, since his debut, has been considered a cultural icon and a horror hero.
 In 2008, Ash was selected by Empire magazine as the 24th greatest movie character of all time, and in 2013, was voted by Empire as the greatest horror movie character ever.